atlasd-geo/atlasd/Contribution Guidelines.md

 2. A `Test` section, describing how to run the test suites.
 3. A `Docs` section, describing how to run the documentation application.
 4. A `Container` section, describing how to run a containerized version of the software.
-5. A `Quick Start Activity` describing the an activity users should use to get familiar with the project.
+5. A `Quick Start Activity` describing an activity users should use to get familiar with the project.
+Instead of writing up the Quick Start Activity in the README, we recommend writing the activity as an Issue with the `toycontribution` tag and then linking to the issue.
 6. A link to the `Contributing `file.